oli-lang/oli-js/README.md

 ## Features

 - Powerful parser based on parsing grammar expressions
-- Smart compiler based on type checking and more
+- Smart compiler with good type inference and more
 - Detailed parse and compilation errors
 - Runs on node.js and the browser
 - High and intermediate level featured API